thephez/dash-docs/readme/Core API Reference/Remote Procedure Calls/Address Index.md

 title: "Address Index"
 excerpt: ""
 ---
-These RPCs are all Dash-specific and not found in Bitcoin Core

-GetAddressBalance: returns the balance for address(es).
-GetAddressDeltas: returns all changes for an address.
-GetAddressMempool: returns all mempool deltas for an address.
-GetAddressTxids: returns the txids for an address(es).
-GetAddressUtxos: returns all unspent outputs for an address.

 # GetAddressBalance

 *Requires wallet support and `-addressindex` Dash Core command-line/configuration-file parameter to be enabled.*